-- The RCW system is currently configured to meet a total peak day demand of 3 MGD; however, the system was designed and constructed to allow cost-effective expansion to 5.2 MGD by adding only an additional transfer pump and additional chemical feed system capacity (if that feed system is deemed necessary). - The majority of RCW is used for chilled water and irrigation of landscaping and athletic fields.
+- The RCW system is currently configured to meet a total peak day demand of 3 mgd; however, the system was designed and constructed to allow cost-effective expansion to 5.2 mgd by adding only an additional transfer pump and additional chemical feed system capacity (if that feed system is deemed necessary). - The majority of RCW is used by UNC for chilled water and irrigation of landscaping and athletic fields.
 These demands peak during warm months (April-October) and help reduce peaking on our Jones Ferry Road WTP during high demand periods.
-Demands are typically lower during cold months (November-March). - There is a current study to evaluate the water quality of our reclaimed water to ensure that it will continue to meet quality requirements for UNC's chilled water plants. - The RCW system was designed without storage within its distribution system.
-There is a CIP study to evaluate the potential addition of an elevated storage tank including planning level costs.
+Demands are typically lower during cold months (November-March).

+- A study was conducted to evaluate the water quality of our reclaimed water to ensure that it will continue to meet quality requirements for UNC's chilled water plants.
+As a result of the study, OWASA identified some potential opportunities to optimize the water quality. - The RCW system was designed without storage within its distribution system.
+There was a CIP study completed in FY 2024 to evaluate the addition of an elevated storage tank for the RCW system.
+The study found that the current demand for reclaimed water and estimated price did not justify the construction of a storage tank at this time.